-We are very excited to announce that The Food and Agriculture Organization of the United Nations (FAO) along with the Arbor Day Foundation has recognized Halifax with Tree Cities of the World designation for the third year in a row (2019, 2020, 2021)!
+We are very excited to announce that The Food and Agriculture Organization of the United Nations (FAO) along with the Arbor Day Foundation has recognized Halifax with Tree Cities of the World designation for the fourth year in a row (2019 - 2022)!

 The international programme celebrates cities across all continents that meet core standards for the care and planning of urban trees and forests.
 To achieve recognition, Halifax met five core standards: